‘I cried for days’: Wisconsin blocks pandemic payments for federal disability aid recipients | WisconsinWatch.org

 George Wentworth, an unemployment insurance specialist with the National Employment Law Project, a nonprofit that supports protections for low-wage workers and the unemployed, said he knows of only one other state — North Carolina — that also explicitly bans tapping both programs.
 Most states take a case-by-case approach on the issue, he added.

-The administration of Gov. Tony Evers, a Democrat, is now shutting out Barrera and other SSDI recipients from a federal unemployment program: Pandemic Unemployment Assistance (PUA).
+The administration of Gov. Tony Evers, a Democrat, is now denying applications from Barrera and other SSDI recipients to a federal unemployment program: Pandemic Unemployment Assistance (PUA).
 Congress created the program under the CARES Act, earmarking funds for people who lost their jobs because of the pandemic but “would not qualify for regular unemployment compensation.”

-A Wisconsin Department of Workforce Development spokesman said the 2013 state law, coupled with a lack of federal guidance, left the agency with no choice but to deny benefits to Barrera and others who submitted similar claims.
+Wisconsin Department of Workforce Development spokesman Ben Jedd said the 2013 state law, coupled with Congress’ lack of specificity on how to handle the issue, left the agency with no choice but to deny benefits to Barrera and others who submitted similar claims.
 The result: laid-off people with disabilities cannot collect federal disaster relief during the nation’s worst economic crisis since the Great Depression.

 Wentworth called Wisconsin’s denials during the pandemic “particularly harsh” for people with disabilities.

-Note: Editor’s note: This story was updated on June 2, 2020 to include information that the Wisconsin Department of Workforce Development shared with WPR and Wisconsin Watch after a previous version of the story was published.